-- Increased cancer rate - There is also a higher cancer rate in overweight pets.
+- Cancer - There is also a higher cancer rate in overweight pets.
 For example, the incidence of cancer is 50% higher in overweight dogs than in healthy dogs.

-- Reduced liver function - Due to the accumulation of fat in the liver, the liver's ability to function can be compromised in obese pets.
+- Liver Problems - Due to the accumulation of fat in the liver, the liver's ability to function can be compromised in obese pets.

-- High blood pressure - High blood pressure (hypertension) worsens with obesity, and hypertension increases the risk of kidney, heart, and vascular diseases.
+- Hypertension - High blood pressure (hypertension) worsens with obesity, and hypertension increases the risk of kidney, heart, and vascular diseases.

 All these effects contribute to a reduced lifespan and affect the quality of a pet's life.
 Pets that are healthy and physically fit tend to live longer, are happier, and enjoy life more.